sailingbikeruk/log4j-file-search/README.md

 # log4j-file-search
-Two scripts that use Powershell to search for files containing JNDILookup.class as text as an identifier for log4j CVE-2021-44228 on all windows servers in Active Directory that have PS Remoting enabled.
+Two scripts that use Powershell to search for files containing JNDILookup.class as a basic identifier for log4j (CVE-2021-44228) on all windows servers in Active Directory.
+It requires the servers to have PS Remoting enabled.

 ## Domain-Search-Log4j.ps1